Dan Sullivan (U.S. senator): Environment

 Sullivan rejects that there is a scientific consensus on climate change.
 He has argued that "the verdict is still out on the human contribution to climate change"; the scientific consensus is that human activity is a primary contributor to climate change.

 In October 2020, the Environmental Investigation Agency recorded and published conversations between undercover actors, who pretended to be potential investors in Pebble Mine in Alaska, and corporate executives.
 In the recordings, the executives made clear that they intended to expand the mine substantially beyond their previously stated intentions, and that they believed Sullivan would surreptitiously support this project after the election.
 In response, Sullivan expressed his opposition to the project.
-An investigation by Popular Information found that besides the $10,000 Sullivan received from Pebble employees and executives, the total rose to $34,000 when contributions from Northern Dynasty were included.
-Sullivan said he planned to donate campaign contributions from Pebble Mine executives to charity.
-In January 2023, the EPA essentially blocked the project, using its power to restrict development to protect watersheds.
-In May 2023, President Biden celebrated the EPA's veto in a Rose Garden meeting with 200 opponents of the project, including many Bristol Bay tribes and nationwide environmental organizations.

-Sullivan lobbied the Trump administration to open up the Tongass National Forest in Alaska to logging and other forms of development.
-In October 2020, the Trump administration permitted such projects, stripping protections that had been in place for nearly two decades.
+Sullivan lobbied the first Trump administration to open up the Tongass National Forest in Alaska to logging and other forms of development.
+In October 2020, the Trump administration permitted such projects, allowing logging companies to build roads on public lands.

 In June 2024, Sullivan added a rider to the National Defense Authorization Act for Fiscal Year 2025 that would have required the Bureau of Land Management (BLM) to grant the Ambler Access Project right-of-way within 30 days of the act's passage, citing national security interests.
-The BLM had previously halted the project through a Supplemental Environmental Impact Statement.
+The BLM had previously halted the project through a supplemental environmental impact statement.
 Sullivan's amendment was not included in the legislation's final version.